keagster1/Organized-TODO/README.md

 ---

 ### -c
+> Consolidate
-> - "consolidate" This has two paths of execution.
+> - This has two paths of execution.
 If merge files are provided it will merge those.
 If no merge files are provided then
 >   an assumption is made that the user is using the generated Tasks.otodo file and will attempt to merge that instead.

 ### -cu
+> Clean Up
-> - "Clean Up" This is run automatically to clean up generated files.
+> -  This is run automatically to clean up generated files.
 Can also be called seperatly.

 Search Commands
 ---
 ### -aa "string"
+> "All AND"
->  - "All AND" Search all tasks in every field (except id) for the passed value(s).
+>  - Search all tasks in every field (except id) for the passed value(s).
 The string can be comma delimited to search for
 >  multiple values.
 All supplied values must be found in order to be returned.
 >  - Example:
 >    -s -aa "some, string"
 ### -ao "string"
+> "All OR"
->  - "All OR" Search all tasks in every field (except id) for any of the passed value(s).
+>  - Search all tasks in every field (except id) for any of the passed value(s).
 The string can be comma delimited to search
 >    for multiple values.
 Only one of the supplied values must be found in order to be returned.
 >  - Example:
 >    -s -ao "some, string"